-If you do decide to switch insurance providers to save on your health cover, there may be both advantages and disadvantages to doing so.
+If you do decide to switch funds to save on your health cover, there may be both advantages and disadvantages to doing so.

-- On the plus side, a new provider may be offering a better deal than your current provider, with the same or better coverage for less money.
-They may also provide better service or be offering more benefits and incentives than your current insurer.
+- On the plus side, a new fund may be offering a better deal than your current fund, with the same or better coverage for less money.
+They may also provide better service or be offering more benefits and incentives than your current fund.